-motions but develops the typical signatures of postshock convective overturn in the neutrino-heating layer as evident from our Fig. 2, to be compared with the $27~M{\odot}$ case in Fig. 1 of Hanke et al. (2013).
-In the $11.2~M{\odot}$ model, the neutrino-emission variations are distinctly smaller than in the SASI-active models (Tamborra et al. 2013).
+The 27 M{\odot} and the 20 M{\odot} models both show periods of strong SASI activity.
+In the former case, which was simulated until 575 ms p.b., a first phase of violent SASI occurs between ~170 ms and ~260 ms (Hanke et al. 2013), and a second SASI episode sets in at ~420 ms after an intermediate period of essentially pure convective overturn.
+In the $20 M{\odot}$ case strong SASI mass motions take place from ~170 ms until ~305 ms, and SASI reappears after 400 ms, shortly before the simulation run was stopped.
+On the other hand, the 11.2 M{\odot} model does not exhibit any clear evidence of SASI motions but develops the typical signatures of postshock convective overturn in the neutrino-heating layer as evident from our Fig. 2, to be compared with the $27 M{\odot}$ case in Fig. 1 of Hanke et al. (2013).
+In the $11.2 M{\odot}$ model, the shorttimescale neutrino-emission variations are distinctly smaller than in the SASI-active models (Tamborra et al. 2013, 2014).

 In the $11.2 M{\odot}$ simulation, first indications of postshock convection become visible at about 80 ms p.b., shortly after a gain region below the stalled shock has developed.
 Buoyant, mushroom-like plumes appear, which are initially small and then successively replaced by larger ones.
-At 100 ms p.b., first evidence of shock deformation occurs, and after about 140 ms, convective overturn has attained its full strength with a ratio of maximum to minimum shock radius of up to $R{\rm s,max}/R{\rm s,min} \sim 1.35$ .
-The expansion of the accretion shock continues until about 210 ms p.b., when the average shock radius reaches a maximum of ~260 km (see Fig. 11 below).
+At 100 ms p.b., first evidence of shock deformation occurs, and after about 140 ms, convective overturn has attained its full strength with a ratio of maximum to minimum shock radius of up to $R{s,max}/R{s,min} \sim 1.35$.
+The expansion of the accretion shock continues until about 210 ms p.b., when the average shock radius reaches a maximum of ~260 km (see Fig. 12 below).
 It is followed by a slow but monotonic recession of the average shock radius to only 150 km at the end of the simulation at 350 ms. No explosion has set in until this stage, in contrast to the corresponding 2D calculation with the same microphysics, same numerical treatment, and in particular the same radial and angular grid resolution.
 In the 2D case, the shock continues to expand, supported by large-amplitude shock-sloshing motions along the symmetry axis.
 More and more favorable conditions for an explosion develop until finally, at roughly 350 ms p.b., the shock accelerates and triggers an outgoing blast wave, whereas the 3D case at this time shows little promise of an explosion.

 Apparently, the 3D setup with the chosen angular resolution (limited by the requirements of computational resources, which are prohibitive for our sophisticated treatment of neutrino transport) is less beneficial for the possibility of a SN explosion by the neutrino-driven mechanism.
-This finding is in line with recent investigations based on a cruder treatment of neutrino physics, namely a neutrino-light bulb description with simple heating and cooling terms (Hanke et al. 2012; Couch 2013), ray-by-ray neutrino trapping with a parametrized heating strength (Couch 2013), and a ray-by-ray implementation of the isotropic diffusion source approximation (Takiwaki, Kotake, & Suwa 2013).
+This finding is in line with recent investigations based on cruder treatments of neutrino physics, namely a neutrino-light bulb description with simple heating and cooling terms (Hanke et al. 2012; Couch 2013), ray-by-ray neutrino trapping with a parametrized heating strength (Couch & O'Connor 2014), and a ray-by-ray implementation of the isotropic diffusion source approximation (Takiwaki, Kotake, & Suwa 2014).
 However, the difference between 2D and 3D models is not subject of our present discussion and we next turn to the new phenomenon of asymmetric lepton-number emission.

-3. STATIONARY DIPOLE ASYMMETRIES OF 3D MODELS
+3. PERSISTENT DIPOLE ASYMMETRIES OF 3D MODELS